Braundo/kubernetes-guide/docs/overview.md

 <h3>Declarative Model</h3>

+Kubernetes operates on a declarative model, where you specify the desired state of the system in YAML or JSON configuration files.
+The system continuously works to ensure the observed state matches the desired state.
+This involves three key principles:

+1. **Observed State:** The current state of the system.
+2. **Desired State:** The state you want the system to achieve.
+3. **Reconciliation:** The process of adjusting the observed state to match the desired state.

 The declarative nature of Kubernetes is key to understanding the power of it.
-At a super high level, this is how Kubernetes operates:
+At a super high level, this is how this might look:

 ![](../images/overview.svg)